eapiova/abstract-interpreter/implementation_choices.md

-- abstract loop invariants based on narrowing
+- abstract loop invariants based on narrowing not on widening